About the Foundation

 A Brief History

-The Maricopa County Community College District Foundation was created on January 18, 1977 as a domestic, nonprofit corporation for scientific, charitable, educational, and research purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code of 1954, as amended.
-The Foundation was reorganized in February 1981 and a voluntary Board of Directors formed with Mr. Don Chambers as President.
-The board engaged a consultant to guide the Foundation’s growth.
-At his recommendation, the board spent the first year “friend-raising” as a prerequisite to fund raising.
-Then, in May 1982, the Board adopted the Honors Forum Series as a special event fundraiser to subsidize Honors Scholarships.
+The Maricopa County Community College District Foundation was established on January 18, 1977 as a domestic, nonprofit corporation for charitable, educational, and research purposes under Section 501 (c)(3) of the Internal Revenue Code of 1954, as amended.
+The original founders of the Foundation were employees of the Maricopa County Community College District and constituted the first Board of Directors.
+In 1980, Dr. Mildred Bulpitt became the first Director of the Foundation, which held $4,466 in total assets.

+Reorganized in 1981, a voluntary Board of Directors formed and spent the first year “friend-raising” as a prerequisite to fundraising.
+Then, in May 1982, they adopted the Honors Forum Series as a special event fundraiser to subsidize Honors Scholarships.

 In 1985, Rea Bennett, became the second full-time Executive Director.
-From 1987 to 1990, the Foundation conducted a major fundraising campaign.
-The campaign raised a total of $6.2 million.
-The success of the campaign plus subsequent fundraising resulted in the distribution of more than $1.7 million in scholarships awards for the next five years.
-From 1996 – 1999, the Foundation conducted a campaign for student scholarships.
-“Investing in Arizona,” raised $12.8 million in new scholarship funds.
+From 1987 to 1990, the Foundation conducted a major fundraising campaign, which raised $6.2 million resulting in the distribution of more than $1.7 million in scholarships.
+Then, from 1996 – 1999, the Foundation executed the “Investing in Arizona,” campaign and raised $12.8 million in new scholarship funds.

-In April, 2001 following Dr. Bennett’s retirement, Steve Schenk became the Foundation’s Chief Executive Officer.
-From 2004-2008 The Foundation conducted a focused campaign to address the serious regional and statewide issue of low high school graduation and college attendance rates.
-The campaign focused on the expansion of the Maricopa Community College District’s ACE (Achieving a College Education) program.
-At the time, ACE was offered at two colleges in partnership with 12 local high schools, enrolling approximately 600 students annually.
-The campaign raised more than $8 million which resulted in the expansion of the ACE program to all 10 Maricopa Community Colleges in partnership with more than 70 area high schools, and with more than 2,000 students enrolled annually.
+In 2001, Steve Schenk became the Foundation’s Chief Executive Officer.
+From 2004-2008 the Foundation conducted a focused campaign to address the serious regional and statewide issue of low high school graduation and college attendance rates.
+The campaign focused on the expansion of the Maricopa Community College District’s ACE (Achieving a College Education) program and raised more than $8 million which resulted in the expansion of the program to all 10 Maricopa Community Colleges in partnership with more than 70 area high schools, and with more than 2,000 students enrolled annually.